uabrc/researcher_facing_readthedocs/source/slurm/sbatch_usage.rst

 For some analyses, you will want to perform the same operations on different inputs.
 However, instead of creating individual scripts for each different input, you can create an array job instead.
+The array job will duplicate resources requested and the script contents for a number of jobs specified by the user.
 Array jobs can use a Slurm environmental variable, ``$SLURM_ARRAY_TASK_ID``, as an index for inputs.
 For example, if we have a script that looks like:

 .. code-block:: bash